getAlby/lightning-browser-extension/README.md

 Note: By default the `manifest.json` is set with version `0.0.0`.
 The webpack loader will update the version in the build with that of the `package.json` version.
 In order to release a new version, update version in `package.json` and run script.

 If you don't want to use `package.json` version, you can disable the option [here](https://github.com/abhijithvijayan/web-extension-starter/blob/e10158c4a49948dea9fdca06592876d9ca04e028/webpack.config.js#L79).

+## Native Companions

+For native connections the extension passes each call to a native application (using [native messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging)).
+The native application does all the user interaction and connections to the lightning wallet.

+Currently there is one prototype of a native companion app which can connect to LND: [lnd-native-companion](https://github.com/bumi/lnd-native-companion)

 ### Thanks